ULL-MFP-AET/ull-mfp-aet.github.io/tema1-introduccion-a-javascript/creating-javascript-action.md

 That is, in the abscense of tag `v8`, to say `v8` is the same as saying `"8.*"`.

-Therefore, you can add net new capabilities to a release, but you should not break existing input compatibility or break existing workflows.
+Therefore, you can add net new capabilities to a release, but **you should not break existing input compatibility or break existing workflows**.

 Here is an example of versioning workflow: